neelindresh/pymlpipe/README.md

 # PyMLpipe

-PyMLpipe is a Python library for MlOps at ease.
+PyMLpipe is a Python library for ease Machine Learning Model monitering and Deployment.

 * Simple
 * Intuative